Richard Ríos

-Richard Ríos Montoya (born 2 June 2000) is a Colombian footballer who plays as a central midfielder for Campeonato Brasileiro Série B club Guarani.
+Richard Ríos Montoya (born 2 June 2000) is a Colombian professional footballer who plays as a central midfielder for Primeira Liga club Benfica and the Colombia national team.
+Ríos is renowned for his versatility and ball-winning ability,his hairstyle that people like to copy,and his good looks.

+After beginning his career in Brazil with Flamengo and Guarani, he moved to Palmeiras, where he won the Campeonato Brasileiro Série A in 2023 and the Campeonato Paulista in 2024.
+In 2025, he transferred to Benfica and won the Supertaça Cândido de Oliveira in his debut season.

+Internationally, Ríos debuted for Colombia in 2022 and was part of the squad that finished runners-up at the 2024 Copa América.

+Early life

+Born in Vegachí, Ríos grew up poor in Colombia and saw sports as his path to a better life.
+He moved to Brazil to follow his dream of becoming a professional player, arriving with just a backpack.

 Club career

 Early career

-Born in Vegachí, Ríos started his career playing futsal, and attracted the interest of Flamengo during the 2018 South American Under-20 Futsal Championship.
+Ríos started his career playing futsal and attracted the interest of Flamengo during the 2018 South American Under-20 Football Championship.
 He was invited for a trial period at the Brazilian club and, after two months, Flamengo signed him to their youth team.

 Flamengo

 In the beginning of the 2020 season, despite still playing in the youth team, Ríos was promoted to the professional team to play alongside reserve players and other youngsters in the first matches of the 2020 Campeonato Carioca.
-He made his senior debut on 23 January 2020, coming on as a second-half susbtitute for Matheus Dantas in a 1–0 away win over Vasco da Gama.
+He made his senior debut on 23 January 2020, coming on as a second-half substitute for Matheus Dantas in a 1–0 away win over Vasco da Gama.

 Ríos made his Série A debut on 27 September 2020, replacing Guilherme Bala in a 1–1 away draw against Palmeiras, as Flamengo was heavily impacted due to a COVID-19 outbreak in the squad.
 The following day, his contract was renewed until December 2021.

 On 21 June 2021, Ríos signed a contract extension with Flamengo until December 2023, on the same day the club announced his loan to Mexican club Mazatlán.